vansh1702/VanshBookStore/VanshBookStore/README.txt

-Now added ProductRepository to Repository and made the changes into the code then added IProductrepository interface and modified the code
+Now added ProductRepository to Repository and made the changes into the code then added IProductrepository interface and modified the code Added the Product to UnitOfWork and IUnitOfWork as initially was getting errors, made some changes and modified ... working fine now .